mjmillerlab/Biol4983/README.md

 *Background:*
 1. Parrish, C. R., E. C. Holmes, D. M. Morens, E.-C. Park, D. S. Burke, C. H. Calisher, C. A. Laughlin, L. J. Saif, and P. Daszak.
 2008.
 Cross-species virus transmission and the emergence of new epidemic diseases.
 Microbiol.
 Mol.
 Biol.
 Rev. 72:457–470.
 Am Soc Microbiol.
 2. Plowright, R. K., C. R. Parrish, H. McCallum, P. J. Hudson, A. I. Ko, A. L. Graham, and J. O. Lloyd-Smith.
 2017.
 Pathways to zoonotic spillover.
 Nat.
 Rev. Microbiol.
 15:502–510.

 ### Week 4: *Dilution effect*
-/Principle Readings:/
+*Principle Readings:*
 1. Civitello, D. J., J. Cohen, H. Fatima, N. T. Halstead, J. Liriano, T. A. McMahon, C. N. Ortega, E. L. Sauer, T. Sehgal, S. Young, and J. R. Rohr.
 2015.
 Biodiversity inhibits parasites: Broad evidence for the dilution effect.
 Proc.
 Natl.
 Acad.
 Sci.
 U. S. A. 112:8667–8671.
 National Acad Sciences.

-/Background:/
+2. Johnson PTJ, Preston DL, Hoverman JT, Richgels KLD.
+Biodiversity decreases disease through predictable changes in host community competence.
+Nature 2013; 494(7436): 230-3.

+*Background:*
 1. Keesing F, Holt RD, Ostfeld RS.
 Effects of species diversity on disease risk.
 Ecol Lett 2006; 9(4): 485-98
-2. Johnson PTJ, Preston DL, Hoverman JT, Richgels KLD.
-Biodiversity decreases disease through predictable changes in host community competence.
-Nature 2013; 494(7436): 230-3.
+2. Keesing, F., L. K. Belden, P. Daszak, A. Dobson, C. D. Harvell, R. D. Holt, P. Hudson, A. Jolles, K. E. Jones, C. E. Mitchell, S. S. Myers, T. Bogich, and R. S. Ostfeld.
+2010.
+Impacts of biodiversity on the emergence and transmission of infectious diseases.
+Nature 468:647–652.

 ### Week 5: *Deforestation Effect*
-/Principle Readings:/
+*Principle Readings:*
 1. Vittor, A. Y., W. Pan, R. H. Gilman, J. Tielsch, G. Glass, T. Shields, W. Sánchez-Lozano, V. V. Pinedo, E. Salas-Cobos, S. Flores, and J. A. Patz.
 2009.
-Linking deforestation to malaria in the Amazon: characterization of the breeding habitat of the principal malaria vector, /Anopheles darlingi/.
+Linking deforestation to malaria in the Amazon: characterization of the breeding habitat of the principal malaria vector, *Anopheles darlingi*.
 Am.
 J. Trop.
 Med.
 Hyg.
 81:5–12.
 2. Gottdenker, N. L., L. F. Chaves, J. E. Calzada, A. Saldaña, and C. R. Carroll.
 2012.
-Host life history strategy, species diversity, and habitat influence /Trypanosoma cruzi/ vector infection in Changing landscapes.
+Host life history strategy, species diversity, and habitat influence *Trypanosoma cruzi* vector infection in Changing landscapes.
 PLoS Negl.
 Trop.
 Dis.
 6:e1884.

-/Background:/
+*Background:*
-Vittor, A. Y., R. H. Gilman, J. Tielsch, G. Glass, T. Shields, W. S. Lozano, V. Pinedo-Cancino, and J. A. Patz.
+1. Vittor, A. Y., R. H. Gilman, J. Tielsch, G. Glass, T. Shields, W. S. Lozano, V. Pinedo-Cancino, and J. A. Patz.
 2006.
-The effect of deforestation on the human-biting rate of Anopheles darlingi, the primary vector of Falciparum malaria in the Peruvian Amazon.
+The effect of deforestation on the human-biting rate of *Anopheles darlingi*, the primary vector of Falciparum malaria in the Peruvian Amazon.
 Am.
 J. Trop.
 Med.
 Hyg.
 74:3–11.
 ASTMH.

-Tucker Lima, J. M., A. Vittor, S. Rifai, and D. Valle.
+2. Tucker Lima, J. M., A. Vittor, S. Rifai, and D. Valle.
 2017.
 Does deforestation promote or inhibit malaria transmission in the Amazon?
 A systematic literature review and critical appraisal of current evidence.
 Philos.
 Trans.
 R. Soc.
 Lond.
 B Biol.
 Sci.
 372.
 A. Vittor.

 ### Week 6: *Evolution of Virulence*
+*Principle Readings:*
+1. Rico-Hesse, R., L. M. Harrison, R. A. Salas, D. Tovar, A. Nisalak, C. Ramos, J. Boshell, M. T. de Mesa, R. M. Nogueira, and A. T. da Rosa.
+1997.
+Origins of dengue type 2 viruses associated with increased pathogenicity in the Americas.
+Virology 230:244–251.
+2. Liu, Y., J. Liu, S. Du, C. Shan, K. Nie, R. Zhang, X.-F. Li, R. Zhang, T. Wang, C.-F. Qin, P. Wang, P.-Y. Shi, and G. Cheng.
+2017.
+Evolutionary enhancement of Zika virus infectivity in *Aedes aegypti* mosquitoes.
+Nature 545:482–486.

+*Background:*
+1. Lenski, R. E., and R. M. May.
+1994.
+The evolution of virulence in parasites and pathogens: reconciliation between two competing hypotheses.
+J. Theor.
+Biol.
+169:253–265.
-1. Woolhouse, M. E. J., Webster, J. P., Domingo, E., Charlesworth, B., and Levin, B. R., Biological and biomedical implications of the co-evolution of pathogens and their hosts Nature Genetics32 (4), 569 (2002)
+2. Woolhouse, M. E. J., Webster, J. P., Domingo, E., Charlesworth, B., and Levin, B. R., Biological and biomedical implications of the co-evolution of pathogens and their hosts Nature Genetics32 (4), 569 (2002)

-2. Mackinnon, M. J., Gandon, S., and Read, A. F., Virulence evolution in response to vaccination: The case of malaria Vaccine 26, C42 (2008)

 ###  Week 7 (Guest speaker)
 I’ve left this week open to allow for a guest lecture from a visiting disease ecologist.
 Because I am not 100% sure of the date of this visit, I’m leaving this week as a wild card week, that may move up or down the calendar.
 More information coming soon.

+(Readings for weeks 8 – 12 are pending)
 ### Week 8: Urban - Forest Disease Dynamics
 ### Week 9: Climate change and emerging disease
 ### Week 11 Urbanization and disease
 ### Week 10: Globalization and disease
+*Principle Readings*
+Bryant, J. E., E. C. Holmes, and A. D. T. Barrett.
+2007.
+Out of Africa: a molecular perspective on the introduction of yellow fever virus into the Americas.
+PLoS Pathog.
+3:e75.
 ### Week 12: One Health
 ### Week 13: The role of ecology/environment in non-infectious disease?

-### Week 14: Testing
+### Week 14: ACAT Testing
+This week we will have the final three Show and Tell presentations.
+After these, the Biology Department will administer it’s ACAT test.
+ACAT stands for “Area Concentration Achievement Test” and it is a standard sort of achievement test, like you probably recall from high school.
+The test is not an exit exam and it does not affect your grade in this course, nor your ability to graduate.
+Rather, it provides the Undergraduate Studies Program with useful information about what subjects students seem to know well and which they seem to need more experience in.

 ### Week 15: Poster Session
+This week we will display each of your posters in a post session, similar to what you would experience at a research conference.
+More details to follow.

 ## Show and Tell: Ecology of a Pathogen
 1. Nipah Virus